rimas-kudelis/Payum/docs/stripe/direct.md

 ```

 Here you have to modify a `gatewayName` value.
 Set it to `stripe`.
 And create and populate a credit card object.
-The rest remain the same as described in basic [get it started](../get-it-started.md) documentation.
+The rest remain the same as described in basic [getting started](../getting-started.md) documentation.

 Back to [index](../index.md).